50 Ways to Spend Less & Save More in the New Year

 48) Keep an inventory of household items – Keep an inventory of household items that you have or are running out of so that you can shop for items as they go on sale, not when you absolutely need them.

 49) Commit to a no-spend weekend – This is an easy way to save, especially if done on occasion like once a month.
 Try eating food already in the fridge, freezer, or pantry.
 Then choose free activities like a bike ride or free concert.
+If that’s too easy, try going for a no-spend month.

 50) Commit to a challenge – Decide on an area in which you would like to reduce spending.
 Then make it into a time-based challenge.
 Challenges might include bringing lunch to work every day, no shopping for clothes, or saving $5 a day for a month.
+Here are 8 money challenges to start the new year.

 I plan on using a few of these tips more often so that I can cut back on the excess and get back to more frugal living.
 Let me know what you think of them.
 What else would you recommend?